Kenosha Elks Club: Fire

 During the afternoon of October 28, 2011, a member of the Kenosha Fire Department was passing by the building when they noticed smoke pouring out of windows on the upper floor.
-Five separate departments from the surrounding communities responded to the fire, which was "confined mainly to space between supporting timbers and multiple layers of flooring on the second floor" in an area that was almost in the center of the second floor ballroom.
-Local radio station WGTD-AM also reported that the building had recently become a "haven" for the homeless.
-The fire largely damaged the floor of the second floor ballroom and the spaces occupied by multiple themed dining rooms below.
+Five separate departments from the surrounding communities responded to the fire, which was "confined mainly to space between supporting timbers and multiple layers of flooring on the second floor" in an area that was almost in the center of the second-floor ballroom.
+The fire largely damaged the floor of the second-floor ballroom and the spaces occupied by multiple themed dining rooms below.
+Local radio station WGTD-AM also reported at the time of the fire that the building had recently become a "haven" for the homeless.

-Preservation and revival attempts
+Preservation and revitalization

 The City of Kenosha issued a raze order on December 23, 2011, at which point a group calling themselves "Preserve the Elks" formed to save the building from demolition.
 On March 22, 2012, Kenosha's Historic Preservation Committee voted 4–1 to delay the vote on supporting or opposing the demolition by 120 days.

 The City of Kenosha reported that they have fielded "several calls" from parties interested in seeing the building.

 The building was listed on the National Register of Historic Places in 2017.

-In the summer of 2018, the building was revitalized and renamed The Stella Hotel & Ballroom, which opened in early 2019.
+In the summer of 2018, the building was restored and renamed the Stella Hotel & Ballroom, which opened in early 2019.